 and news releases (collectively the "Disclosure Documents", each prepared by or under the supervision of a QP) available under the Company's profile on SEDAR+ at www.sedarplus.ca.
 The Disclosure Documents are each intended to be read as a whole, and sections should not be read or relied upon out of context.
 The Technical Information is subject to the assumptions and qualifications contained in the Disclosure Documents.
 Readers are encouraged to review the full text of the Disclosure Documents qualifying the Technical Information.
-Additional details relating to the PFS News Release will be provided in the updated NI 43-101 technical report due to be filed on SEDAR+ at www.sedarplus.ca within 45 days of the news release.
 Readers are advised that mineral resources that are not mineral reserves do not have demonstrated economic viability.

 Mineral resource estimates are only estimates and no assurance can be given that any particular level of recovery of minerals will be realized or that an identified resource will ever qualify as a commercially mineable or viable deposit which can be legally and economically exploited.
 In addition, the grade of mineralization ultimately mined may differ from that which is indicated by drilling results, and the difference may be material.
-Furthermore, readers are cautioned that the Goldstrike PEA is preliminary in nature and include inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves, and there is no certainty that the Goldstrike PEA will be realized.
-Further studies, including engineering and economics, are required (typically as a pre-feasibility Study) with regards to infrastructure and operational methodologies.
+Furthermore, readers are cautioned that the Goldstrike preliminary economic assessment (the "Goldstrike PEA") is preliminary in nature and include inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves, and there is no certainty that the Goldstrike PEA will be realized.
+Further studies, including engineering and economics, are required (typically as a pre-feasibility study) with regards to infrastructure and operational methodologies.
 Additional disclosure and cautionary notes relating to the Goldstrike PEA are summarized in the AIF.